arodreche/vertrical/README.md

 # Vertrical Challenge

+This application has been built using React.js, Node.js, Express.js, SQLite3 and TypeScript.

 After cloning the repository, please follow these steps:

 ## Step 1: Run the back-end of the project.